How to look after your pension savings

 Check your plan value

 It’s up to you how often you check your plan value.
-But if you choose to do so regularly, bear in mind that it’s likely there will be times when you see the value of your pension go down as well as up and it could mean you get back less than you invested.
+But if you choose to do so regularly, bear in mind that it’s likely there will be times when you see the value of your pension go down as well as up and you could get back less than you invested.
 Your pension is a long-term investment and it’s quite normal to see these kind of fluctuations.
-Although there are no guarantees, over time pension values generally go up despite these short-term ups and downs.

 Keep an eye on your investments